 If you want to see Buster Keaton on the big screen next weekend, go see John Wick 2 – but be careful not to blink.
 The action sequel opens in New York, with a Buster Keaton movie being projected on the external wall of a building.
 Why?
 “We want to let you know we’re having fun and we stole this all from silent movie people,” says director Chad Stahelski.

-As soon as you have clocked, and cheered, the reference, the action has begun down on the streets with blistering collision between a motorcycle and a car.
-The film’s opening sequence is very funny, hugely violent, and actually a pretty clever example of how to cover a lot of exposition (for those like me who hadn’t seen the first film) with a minimum of dialogue.
+As soon as you have clocked, and cheered, the reference, the action has begun, down on the streets with a blistering collision between a motorcycle and a car.
+The movie’s opening sequence is very funny, hugely violent, and actually a pretty clever example of how to cover a lot of exposition (for those like me who hadn’t seen the first film) with a minimum of dialogue.
 All you need to know about the plot, and all I can really tell you, having seen the film, is that John Wick (played by Keanu Reeves) is a hitman, with a revenge motive.
 The film takes him from New York to Rome and back again – and en route, he kills a hell of a lot of people.

 The nods to silent cinema don’t stop with the Keaton film, though*.
 One of the movie’s key shootouts takes place in a hall of mirrors.
 Very Enter the Dragon (1973), a little The Lady from Shanghai (1947).
 But surely Chaplin got there first with The Circus in 1928.
 Despite his smart suit, John Wick is essentially a tramp like Charlie – homeless and friendless, he’s a hired hand for a shadowy and moneyed elite, and he’s happiest trudging about with his dog by his side.
 The film reveals a fearsome network of derelicts, in fact, assassins just like Wick who pass through the city unseen.
 When Wick puts on his fancy togs and goes to a party his presence is disquieting – he’s not one of the in-crowd, but someone they have hired to do their dirty work.
 That tension is the source of many of Chaplin’s best gags.